YuNoGuy123/Cataclysm-Dimensional-Intertwinement/README.md

 Previously known as "YuNoGuy123's Cataclysm" before I changed the name to something a little bit less ridiculous.

 ## Dimensional Intertwinement - Core
-The most basic form of the mod, all other content packs in the series require this one to work.
+The most basic form of the mod, currently not required by the other packs but *may* end up being required in the future.

-Core aims to restore the science fiction elements that were present in previous versions of Dark Days Ahead, and expand upon them.
+Aims to restore the science fiction elements that were present in previous versions of Dark Days Ahead, and expand upon them.

-More details to come with time.

 ## Dimensional Intertwinement - Magic
 Requires Magiclysm.